microsoft/ADBench/docs/JacobianCheck.md

 # Jacobian Correctness Verification

-ADBench needs not olny to measure the time different tools take to compute the Jacobians of objective functions, but also to check, whether produced Jacobians are accurate.
+ADBench needs not only to measure the time different tools take to compute the Jacobians of objective functions, but also to check, whether produced Jacobians are accurate.
 This document describes, how the accuracy of the Jacobians is verified.

 ## Source of the Ground Truth